 Some of the main ones are the following:

 - Internet traffic encryption is essential if you want to prevent ISPs, marketers, or government authorities from intruding on your privacy.
 Otherwise, your unciphered data can easily be monitored.

 - Your Internet Service Provider can inspect unencrypted packets you send through the web (deep packet inspection) to track your online activities.
 If your ISP thinks you use up too much bandwidth while streaming or playing games, eventually it will start throttling your connection speeds.

 - Even if you have never done anything illegal, Wi-Fi admins, hotels, and other third parties will still monitor what you’re doing on the web.
 By encrypting your Internet traffic, you can protect yourself from being spied on.

 - Encrypting your Internet connection can help you stay safe on a public Wi-Fi network, deter hackers, and avoid having your sensitive information sold or stolen.

 How To Encrypt Your Internet Connection

 1. Use WPA2/WPA3 WiFi encryption

 The first step to making sure your WiFi access is secure is to check whether your wireless router always uses the latest WPA2/WPA3 (WiFi Protected Access) encryption.

 While your Wi-Fi router may use other data encryption protocols such as WEP and WPA, they are outdated and way less reliable in terms of protection against security breaches.

 Also, do not forget to protect access to your router with a strong custom password comprised of at least 12 lowercase and uppercase letters, numbers, and special symbols.

-By default, your router credentials are set to “admin” and “password”, which makes your Wi-Fi security very vulnerable as pretty much anyone knows what the standard router settings are.
+By default, your router credentials are set to “admin” and “password”, which makes your Wi-Fi security very vulnerable as pretty much anyone knows what the standard router password settings are.